andeplane/lammps-web/README.md

 # Atomify LAMMPS Online
 A web version of Atomify LAMMPS powered by Emscripten, Codemirror and three.js.
-You can try it [here](http://folk.uio.no/anderhaf/lammps-web/).
+You can try it [here](http://folk.uio.no/anderhaf/lammps-web/) or [here](http://editor.lammps.org).

 ## What is LAMMPS? ##
-LAMMPS ([lammps.sandia.gov](http://lammps.sandia.gov), [github.com/lammps/lammps](https://github.com/lammps/lammps)) is a high performance molecular dynamics code written in c++.
+LAMMPS ([lammps.sandia.gov](http://lammps.sandia.gov), [github.com/lammps/lammps](https://github.com/lammps/lammps)) is a high performance molecular dynamics code written in C++.
 It is an acronym for Large-scale Atomic/Molecular Massively Parallel Simulator.
 With [Emscripten](http://kripken.github.io/emscripten-site/), an LLVM-to-JavaScript Compiler, it isn't too hard to compile LAMMPS into asm.js (a subset of Javascript) so it can run in any browser.

 ## What is Atomify LAMMPS? ##
 Atomify LAMMPS ([ovilab.net/atomify](http://ovilab.net/projects/atomify-lammps/), [github.com/computationalphysics/atomify-lammps](https://github.com/computationalphysics/atomify-lammps)) is an editor for LAMMPS with realtime visualization of atom positions and live plotting of physical quantities.